healthify/guides/protocol/development-workflow/README.md

     git push <staging-remote> head:master

 > Don't forget to update the [Server Status Spreadsheet](https://docs.google.com/spreadsheets/d/1qZ5x80cYXHxACJbZ20W5MqH6ETRFDmaLTnsjaqen6O0/edit#gid=0) before and after you perform QA.

+Note: In the case of a dependency update, QA involves deploying to a staging server and ensuring that the application doesn't crash.

 When completed, the developer does their own QA to ensure things are still in ship shape.